 On October 7th, 1979, Joy Division released their iconic single “Transmission”.
-The band had previously debuted the single on youth television program Something Else, with this performance later being used as the official music video for the song.
+The band had previously unveiled the single on youth television program Something Else, with this performance later being utilized as the official music video for the song.

-Not unlike their debut album Unknown Pleasures, which features a wave plotting of pulsar CP 1919 on its cover, the 7 inch sleeve for “Transmission” features the Orion Nebula, that was in 1880 the first object of its kind to ever be photographed.
-The 12 inch sleeve has features a rocket, for the re-release as 12″ single in December of 1980.
+Not unlike the artwork on their debut album Unknown Pleasures, which features a wave plotting of pulsar CP 1919 on its cover, the 7-inch sleeve for “Transmission” originally featured the Orion Nebula, that was in 1880 the first celestial object of its kind to ever be photographed.
+The sleeve features a rocket, for the re-release as 12″ single in December of 1980.

-The B-side for Transmission is the song “Novelty”.
+The B-side for Transmission is the track “Novelty”.

-“Transmission” took more than 17 months to get a official release after it’s first recording at Arrow studios on May 4th, 1978.
-The tracks from this session were for a scrapped debut LP Warsaw, which was to be released through RCA records.
+“Transmission” took more than 17 months to get an official release after it’s first recording at Arrow studios on May 4th, 1978.
+The tracks from this session were for a scrapped debut LP, sometimes label as Warsaw, which was to be released through RCA records.

-Listen to the Arrow Studios version of “Transmission” below:
+Listen to the more raw Arrow Studios version of “Transmission” below: